devops329/devops/instruction/testingCategories/testingCategories.md

 ### Component

 Component testing takes unit testing to the next level.
-With component testing you want to remove some of the mocks and make sure that the component works as a whole.
+With component testing you want to remove some mocks and make sure that the component works as a whole.
 With our endpoint example, you would want to make sure that everything in the class/component works well together.
 This usually involves calling multiple endpoints on a component or class and making sure that any state shared by the component is properly updated.
 For example, a unit test would make sure that the login endpoint works correctly.
 A component test would make sure that everything dealing with authorization (login, register, logout, and delete user) works correctly.

 ![Component testing](componentTesting.png)